- New Enquiries

 Our family law expertise, including divorce assistance, has been independently acknowledged through the Law Society Family Law Advanced accreditation.
 We have also received the Children Law accreditation for our Child Law services, including making arrangements for children following a divorce.

-A number of our family law team are members of Resolution, including Emma Mitchell and Joanne Donald.
+A number of our family law team are members of Resolution, including Emma Mitchell.
 Resolution is a UK organisation of expert family law solicitors who are devoted to reducing conflict in family law matters through alternative dispute resolution.

 We are Lexcel accredited by the Law Society for the high standards of our legal practices and are independently regulated by the Solicitors Regulation Authority (SRA).